10maurycy10/10maurycy10.github.io/content/misc/inline_css/index.md

 </style>
 ```

-Shaves seconds off the time it takes the page to load.
+... shaves seconds off the time it takes the page to load.

 CSS isn't heavy: the styling for this page weighs around 500 bytes compressed.
 Loading 500 bytes is practically instant on any modern network, but a request isn't.